petabyt/fudge/README.md

 This is an alternative reverse-engineered app to communicate with Fujifilm X cameras.
 It's written in Java, with the backend being written in C, with [camlib](https://github.com/petabyt/camlib).

 This app isn't finished yet, so don't expect anything usable.
-It is functioning, and will be available [here](https://play.google.com/store/apps/details?id=dev.danielc.fujiapp) once finished.
+It does function though, and will be available [here](https://play.google.com/store/apps/details?id=dev.danielc.fujiapp) once finished.

 ## TODO:
 - [x] Stable communication with camera (connect, disconnect, ping)